-Did you know that African print fabric (commonly known as ‘Ankara’ in West Africa and ‘Kitenge’ in East Africa) were first produced in Indonesia?
+Did you know that African print fabric (commonly known as ‘Ankara’ in West Africa and ‘Kitenge’ in East Africa) was first produced in Indonesia?

-West African soldiers, who were serving in Indonesia in the 1800’s, started to import the fabrics into Africa.
-Later, European traders replicated the fabrics using modern machinery, particularly the Dutch who are one of the main producers of the fabrics today.
+West African soldiers, who were serving in Indonesia in the 1800s, started to import the fabrics into Africa.
+Later, European traders replicated the fabrics using modern machinery, particularly the Dutch who is one of the main producers of the fabrics today.

 Have you discovered African wax print clothing and would like to learn more?
 Or would you like to know more about the current market and what is causing African textile mills to close?

 Features & Benefits

 Wax print fabrics are associated with African culture because of their tribal patterns and motifs.
 Each design and colour can reflect local traditions and symbols such as the tribe, marriage and social status of the wearer.
 Some African women use them as a non-verbal way of communication.

 Sadly, several remaining African textile mills are closing and skilled, local workers are losing their jobs.
-The main reason being that they simply cannot compete with the cheap asian imports from China and India sold at nearly half the price!
+The main reason is that they simply cannot compete with the cheap Asian imports from countries including China and India sold at nearly half the price!

-Locals are purchasing the ‘fake’ Chinese and Indian fabrics over ‘original’ African produced fabrics because of the price difference, which is understandable due to the current economic climate.
+Locals are purchasing ‘fake’ counterfeit fabrics over ‘original’ African (or European) produced fabrics because of the price difference, which is understandable due to the current economic climate.
 The original fabrics are usually sought after for special occasions.

-However, the quality and colourfastness of the Chinese and Indian fabrics are inferior to the African fabrics produced in West Africa.
-It takes the Chinese 1 to 3 months to copy a new design so speed to market is key for the African textile mills to differentiate themselves.
+However, the quality and colourfastness of the counterfeit fabrics are inferior to the European and West African produced fabrics.
+It takes the Chinese 1 to 3 months to copy a new design so speed to market is key for the African and European textile mills to differentiate themselves and compete.

-African Governments should do more to stop the importation of counterfeit wax print fabrics from Asian before it is too late.
+African governments should do more to stop the importation of counterfeit wax print fabrics from Asia before it is too late.
 Otherwise, the designs of African textile mills will continue to be copied and exploited and the local industry will continue to suffer.